saralameri/Weather-forecasting/README.md

 `postgresql://username:password@host:port/dbname[?paramspec]`

 you can follow either of those approaches:
-1. create a `.env` an add in it the database access string. with using this approach the be set when creating an instance of the Config file.
+a. create a `.env` an add in it the database access string. with using this approach the be set when creating an instance of the Config file.
-2. use the function `set(key, value)` to set the database access from the main file. the key I used is `DB_CONNECTION`
+b. use the function `set(key, value)` to set the database access from the main file. the key I used is `DB_CONNECTION`

 after doing one of the options you will need to get the values in your main file as so